Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/installation.md

 :::

 :::tip
-Refer this documentation for detailed deployment guid: <https://vitejs.dev/guide/static-deploy.html>
+Refer to [this](https://vitejs.dev/guide/static-deploy.html) documentation for detailed deployment guide.
 :::